Internet

-Most traditional communication media, including telephone, radio, television, paper mail, and newspapers, are reshaped, redefined, or even bypassed by the Internet, giving birth to new services such as email, Internet telephone, Internet television, online music, digital newspapers, and video streaming websites.
-Newspaper, book, and other print publishing have adapted to website technology or have been reshaped into blogging, web feeds, and online news aggregators.
+Most traditional communication media, including telephone, radio, television, paper mail, newspapers, and print publishing, have been transformed by the Internet, giving rise to new media such as email, online music, digital newspapers, news aggregators, and audio and video streaming websites.
 The Internet has enabled and accelerated new forms of personal interaction through instant messaging, Internet forums, and social networking services.
-Online shopping has grown exponentially for major retailers, small businesses, and entrepreneurs, as it enables firms to extend their "brick and mortar" presence to serve a larger market or even sell goods and services entirely online.
+Online shopping has also grown to occupy a significant market across industries, enabling firms to extend brick and mortar presences to serve larger markets.
 Business-to-business and financial services on the Internet affect supply chains across entire industries.

-The Internet has no single centralized governance in either technological implementation or policies for access and usage; each constituent network sets its own policies.
+The Internet has no single centralized governance in either technological implementation or policies for access and usage.
+Each constituent network sets its own policies.
 The overarching definitions of the two principal name spaces on the Internet, the Internet Protocol address (IP address) space and the Domain Name System (DNS), are directed by a maintainer organization, the Internet Corporation for Assigned Names and Numbers (ICANN).
-The technical underpinning and standardization of the core protocols is an activity of the Internet Engineering Task Force (IETF), a non-profit organization of loosely affiliated international participants that anyone may associate with by contributing technical expertise.
-In November 2006, the Internet was included on USA Todays list of New Seven Wonders.
+The technical underpinning and standardization of the core protocols is an activity of the non-profit Internet Engineering Task Force (IETF).

 Terminology

 The word internetted was used as early as 1849, meaning interconnected or interwoven.
-The word Internet was used in 1974 as the shorthand form of Internetwork.
+The word Internet was used in 1945 by the United States War Department in a radio operator's manual, and in 1974 as the shorthand form of Internetwork.
 Today, the term Internet most commonly refers to the global system of interconnected computer networks, though it may also refer to any group of smaller networks.

-When it came into common use, most publications treated the word Internet as a capitalized proper noun; this has become less common.
-This reflects the tendency in English to capitalize new terms and move to lowercase as they become familiar.
+The word Internet may be capitalized as a proper noun, although this is becoming less common.
+This reflects the tendency in English to capitalize new terms and move them to lowercase as they become familiar.
 The word is sometimes still capitalized to distinguish the global internet from smaller networks, though many publications, including the AP Stylebook since 2016, recommend the lowercase form in every case.
 In 2016, the Oxford English Dictionary found that, based on a study of around 2.5 billion printed and online sources, "Internet" was capitalized in 54% of cases.

 The terms Internet and World Wide Web are often used interchangeably; it is common to speak of "going on the Internet" when using a web browser to view web pages.
-However, the World Wide Web or the Web is only one of a large number of Internet services, a collection of documents (web pages) and other web resources, linked by hyperlinks and URLs.
+However, the World Wide Web, or the Web, is only one of a large number of Internet services.
+It is the global collection of web pages, documents and other web resources linked by hyperlinks and URLs.